Christopher J. Walsh

-- Defends global healthcare device and supply company in qui tam suit involving alleged fraudulently obtained government contract.
+- Defended global healthcare device and supply company in qui tam suit involving alleged fraudulently obtained government contract.

 - Represented pharmaceutical company in qui tam suit alleging payments to pharmacies violated the Anti-Kickback Statute.

 - Represented pharmaceutical manufacturer at mediation with potential qui tam relator, settling claims prior to him initiating formal litigation.

 - Represents former Chief Commercial Officer of pharmaceutical manufacturer facing allegations of price fixing and collusion.

-- Represents George Perrot in post-conviction proceedings resulting in his release after having wrongfully served nearly 30 years in prison.
-Mr. Perrot’s conviction was based on now-discredited hair microscopy technique.
-Mr. Perrot’s conviction was the first in the country to be overturned resulting from the FBI’s historic hair microscopy review.
-In 2016, the Financial Times North America Innovative Lawyers report has recognized Chris for his successful legal strategy in this case.
+- Represented George Perrot in post-conviction proceedings resulting in his release after having wrongfully served nearly 30 years in prison.
+Mr. Perrot’s conviction was based on now-discredited hair microscopy technique, and his conviction was the first in the country to be overturned resulting from the FBI’s historic hair microscopy review.
+In 2016, the Financial Times North America Innovative Lawyers report recognized Chris for his successful legal strategy in this case.

 - Represents former employee of technology company under criminal investigation for alleged scheme to fraudulently obtain US visas for overseas workers.